dotnet/corefx/Documentation/building/windows-instructions.md

 ### Building individual DLLs of the CoreFX

-Under the src directory is a set of directortories each of which reprsent a particular Assembly in the CoreFX.
+Under the src directory is a set of directortories, each of which reprsents a particular Assembly in the CoreFX.
-For example the src\System.Diagnostics.DiagnosticsSource directory holds the source code for the System.Diagnostics.DiagnosticsSource.dll  assembly.
+For example the src\System.Diagnostics.DiagnosticSource directory holds the source code for the System.Diagnostics.DiagnosticSource.dll  assembly.
 Each of these Directories has a .SLN solution file that typically includes two projects, one for the DLL being built and one for the tests.
-Thus you can build both the DLL and Tests for System.Diagnostics.DiagnosticsSource.dll by going to src\System.Diagnostics.DiagnosticsSource and typing
+Thus you can build both the DLL and Tests for System.Diagnostics.DiagnosticSource.dll by going to src\System.Diagnostics.DiagnosticSource and typing

     msbuild